Nusselt number: Stanton number

+where $\rho, c_p, \text{and } u$ are the fluid density, specific heat capacity, and free stream speed.

+Confusion with the Biot number

+A similar nondimensional group is the Biot number, which compares the thermal resistance of heat conduction in the body to the thermal resistance of convection outside the body.
+The Biot number uses the thermal conductivity of the solid body rather than the fluid.
+The Biot number should not be confused with the Nusselt number.

+Relationship of Nusselt number to laminar boundary layer thickness

 An understanding of convection boundary layers is necessary to understand convective heat transfer between a surface and a fluid flowing past it.
 A thermal boundary layer develops if the fluid free stream temperature and the surface temperatures differ.
-A temperature profile exists due to the energy exchange resulting from this temperature difference.
+A temperature profile is created by the energy exchange resulting from this temperature difference.